 Step 4: Improve your product continuously

 Iterate, iterate, iterate.

-Either because their product is not that expensive, or they wait very long to charge customers.
+This is either because their product is not that expensive, or because they wait too long to charge customers.

 It’s shocking that only 20% of companies make retaining customers a focus, when it’s proven that selling to existing customers is much easier.